-These last resort options have a risk of trauma, injury or death.
+Fires can start and spread very quickly.
 You should always plan to leave early to avoid being trapped by a fire front.
+The safest place you can be is as far away from the fire as possible.
 But when plans don't work or conditions change quickly, knowing what to do if you're caught in a fire is key to your chances of survival.